johannesulf/TabCorr/docs/examples/lensing.rst

         halocat, mean_delta_sigma, pos_ptcl, effective_particle_mass, rp_bins,
         mode='cross', verbose=True, num_threads=4)

-Now, we're ready to calculate correlation functions for a specific model.
+Now, we're ready to calculate lensing for a specific model.
 Just like for galaxy clustering, we can even decompose the total signal into contributions from centrals and satellites.
-However, since this is a cross-correlation function, we only have pure central and satellite components, no central-satellite term.
+However, since this is a cross-correlation function, we only have pure central and satellite components, no central-satellite terms.

 .. code-block:: python